Welcome to Guideline!

 Investments & portfolio

 Your account will be invested into the portfolio allocation you’ve selected.
 As your funds are invested, they’re subject to gains and losses based on market performance.
-If you do not choose your investments, your money will be invested into what’s known as a Qualified Default Investment Alternative (QDIA).
+If you were auto-enrolled and did not choose your investments, your money will be invested into what’s known as a Qualified Default Investment Alternative (QDIA).
 You can check out this article here for more information regarding the QDIA offered by Guideline Investments, LLC (“Guideline Investments”).

 Guideline Investments offers six professionally managed portfolios, but participants also can create their own custom portfolio.
 You can read more about the professionally managed portfolios here, and see the total fund menu options here.
 Exactly like your contribution rate, you can always change your portfolio allocation.
 You can check out this article for more information on changing your portfolio.